phoebe9988/Phoebe_jylin/Data_Analysis_Projects/README.md

 This is a project done in STAT448, a course taken during my master's degree in Statistics.
-The project focused on analyzing the data from the art theater that was once in Champaign, and an an additional API https://www.omdbapi.com/ was also used for data analysis.
+The project focused on analyzing the data from the art theater that was once in Champaign, IL, and an additional API https://www.omdbapi.com/ was also used for data analysis.